Gkcloud5/GenAI-Developer-2025/01-Week/01-Day wise plan/Week 1- day wise learn/DAY 1 — Python Basics and Practical Coding.md

 ### 1.2 Imports and packages:

-* Packages/Libraries: Collection of pre written code that extend python capabilities. `import` them to
+* `Packages/Libraries`: Collection of pre written code that extend python capabilities. `import` them to use their functions.
+* `Virtual Environments`